vuejs/vuepress/docs/default-theme-config/README.md

 Any additional content after the front matter will be parsed as normal markdown and rendered after the features section.

+If you want to use a completely custom homepage layout, you can also use a [Custom Layout](#custom-layout-for-specific-pages).

 ## Navbar Links

 You can add links to the navbar via `themeConfig.nav`: